The geometry of $C^{1,\alpha}$ flat isometric immersions: A second fundamental form for isometries

 Writing the Codazzi-Mainardi equations \cite[Equation (2.1.6)]{hanhong} for the immersion $u_\e$ we have

 Hence, by \eqref{estimA} and \eqref{Cffl}, which completes the proof. \end{proof}

 Before proceeding to the next step, we need to establish a further property of the sequence $A^\e$.
 Observe that if $u \in C^2(\Omega, \R^3)$ were an isometric immersion, then the determinant of its second fundamental form $A$ would vanish, since, in this particular case, it would be equal to the Gaussian curvature of the Euclidean metric.
-In our situation, $A$ does not enjoy the sufficient regularity for that $\det A$ is defined directly.
-But once again it can be shown that for $\alpha\ge 1/2$, the $\det A^\e$ converge in the sense of distributions to $0$, that with a rate which will be crucial in our analysis.
-The following statement is a slight variant of \cite[Proposition 7]{CDS} recast for our purposes: \begin{proposition} $\displaystyle \forall \psi \in C^\infty_c(V)\quad \Big | \int_V (\det A^\e) \psi \Big | \le C \|\psi\|_{W^{1,1}} o(\e^{2\alpha-1}) $. \end{proposition} \begin{proof} In view of the formula for the $(0,4)$-Riemann curvature tensor \cite[Equation (2.1.2)]{hanhong} and by the Gauss equation \cite[Equation (2.1.7)]{hanhong}, \eqref{gest} and \eqref{Cffl} we have on $V$: The conclusion follows by an integration by parts involving the first term and applying \eqref{gest}. \end{proof}
+In the case considered here, $u$ does not enjoy the sufficient regularity for $\det A$ to be defined.
+However, we can show that for $\alpha\ge 1/2$, $\det A^\e$ converges in the sense of distributions to $0$ as $\e\to 0$, that with a rate which will be crucial in our analysis.
+The following statement is a slight variant of \cite[Proposition 7]{CDS} recast for our purposes: \begin{proposition} Let $A^\e$ be as defined in \eqref{Ae}.
+Then for all $\psi \in C^\infty_c(V)$, \end{proposition} \begin{proof} In view of the formula for the $(0,4)$-Riemann curvature tensor \cite[Equation (2.1.2)]{hanhong} and by the Gauss equation \cite[Equation (2.1.7)]{hanhong}, \eqref{gest} and \eqref{Cffl} we have on $V$: The conclusion follows by an integration by parts involving the first term and applying \eqref{gest}. \end{proof}